Guayaquil Guayas, Ecuador Travel Guide

 For a couple weeks, combine the comprehensive Guayaquil itinerary with multi-day extensions to experience Ecuador's diverse landscapes.

-Tailor your trip to your financial comfort.
+Tailor your trip to your comfort with money.

 Tailor your itinerary to your main travel interests and the time of year.